Britain's FTSE hits 6-week high as miners, Tesco shares rise

 Airline stocks lagged the market rally.

-International Consolidated Airlines Group and easyJet both fell after Credit Suisse cut the sector to “equalweight” from “overweight”, saying a stabilisation in the oil price would weigh on them, since cheaper oil prices often boost airline stocks.
-(Additional reporting by Alistair Smout; editing by John Stonestreet and Richard Balmforth)
+International Consolidated Airlines Group and easyJet both fell after Credit Suisse cut the sector to “equalweight” from “overweight”, saying a stabilisation in the oil price would have an effect.
+(Additional reporting by Alistair Smout; editing by John Stonestreet)